 Evacuation of the college will generally fall into two categories:

-- Limited evacuation of a building or designated area. - General evacuation of the entire campus.
+- Limited evacuation of a building or designated area. - General evacuation of an entire campus.

 In general, you should plan ahead for possible evacuations.
-Know evacuation routes from your office or classroom and the campus.
+Know primary and secondary evacuation routes from your office or classroom and the campus.

 Buildings